Let’s make a Needle Felted Sheep or Dog that can pose! Photo shows sheep laying down.

 If you have my needle felting kit use the longer felting needle which is the #36 coarse.
 ALWAYS start every felting project with this needle.
 Finer detailing can be added with the #38 medium star needle which is also in my kit.
 ALWAYS BE AWARE OF THE TIP OF YOUR NEEDLE.
 IT IS EXTREMELY SHARP AND EASILY DRAWS BLOOD.
 We all get poked with it sometimes.
 OUCH!!
 Don’t give up. **Hydrogen peroxide removes blood off of wool easily.
 Put a little on a Qtip and dab it.
 It will get easier after a while.
 Use thimbles if you like when you first start.

-This core body would be white in an all white sheep.
+This core body would be white in an all white sheep or dog.
 Usually I do the head next.
 You can tell how large to make the head after the body is made.
 If it’s the wrong size, remember that you’re working with wool, and you can just trim some off!
 Sometimes you just have to cut the head off and start over.
 Mistakes are fixable!!

 MAKING MUZZLE> Roll up a little wool into a fat tube and fold in the middle.
 Felt all around the folded end to make a muzzle shape.
 Do not felt the other end as you need the loose fibers to be able to attach the muzzle on.
 After the muzzle is firmly felted, position it where it looks right and then felt it on using all the loose fibers all around the muzzle end.
 Jab through the muzzle also, to be sure that it is in securely.
 Keep felting the base until you can’t pull it off.
 If the muzzle looks too long, just trim the end with scissors.